 If you have any questions about the NCCAOM ethics and liability course or any of the above related materials, please contact Betsy Smith at

-Mina Larson is director of communications and marketing for the NCCAOM.
+Mina Larson is deputy director of communications and marketing for the NCCAOM.
 She may be reached at